September 13, 2024 / Educational

 • Threading – There are two different types of threaded body jewelry.
 Internally threaded, meaning the threaded part of the jewelry is on the removable end, inside the bar and does not pass through your skin.
 Externally threaded jewelry has the screw pattern on the post that goes through your skin, not the removable ends.
 Only internally threaded jewelry should be used on fresh piercings to reduce the possibility of scraping/scratching your skin when inserting the jewelry.
 Threadless or press-fit jewelry is also acceptable for new piercings.
 There is a friction-fit pin that presses into the post, so no threads are present.

-Body Piercings Glossary
+Types of Body Piercings Glossary

-With body piercings being so much more popular these days, it can be overwhelming to know all the options that are available.
+With body piercings so popular these days, it can be overwhelming to know all the options that are available.
 Thankfully, we’ve created a glossary for you that names each piercing and some of the common jewelry associated.
 Scroll down to start planning your future ear party or next piercing!

-Ear Piercings
+Ear & Cartilage Piercings

 Ears are one of the most popular places for piercings.
 You might even already have a few!
 The diagram below shows where some of the most poplar ear piercings are located and their names – it can be a lot to keep track of!
 There’s a few types of earrings that are popular for ear piercings.